Our Common Ground Takes Us to Higher Ground

-This is our Costo family comprised of African Student Programs, Asian Pacific Student Programs, Middle Eastern Student Center, Native American Student Programs, the LGBT Resource Center, the Women’s Resource Center, and of course, Chicano Student Programs.
+This is our Costo family comprised of African Student Programs, Asian Pacific Student Programs, Middle Eastern Student Center, Native American Student Programs, the LGBT Resource Center, the Women’s Resource Center, Undocumented Student Programs, Foster Youth Support Services, and Chicano Student Programs.
 We share common goals of supporting UCR students, celebrating our cultures, and improve the lives of the diverse population of the UCR campus.

 International Students and Scholars Office